 news came that her mother had passed away in Italy.
 Marianne changed

-quite amusing one day to take off her clothes and wrap her in white sheets,
+amusing one day to take off her clothes and wrap her in white sheets, Marianne

-Marianne was not amused.
-In another incident Marianne told the story of
+was not amused.
+In another incident Marianne told the story of not being

-not being able to cut frozen butter into perfect squares.
-Mother Superior
+able to cut frozen butter into perfect squares.
+Mother Superior in a moment

-in a moment of anger, take the handle of a knife and struck the back of
+of anger, take the handle of a knife and struck the back of her knuckles

-her knuckles causing them to swell.
-Marianne had never been struck by her
+causing them to swell.
+Marianne had never been struck by her mother let

-mother let alone people she worked for.
-She ran away, and Police were called
+alone people she worked for.
+She ran away, and Police were called to look

-to look for her.
-She left Saint Joseph's Heritage, to meet a wonderful woman
+for her.
+She left Saint Joseph's Heritage, to meet a wonderful woman by

-by the name of Mrs. Grace Ubriaco who helped her find a job at Vi's Tavern
+the name of Mrs. Grace Ubriaco who helped her find a job at Vi's Tavern on

-on Bay Street.
-I am quite certain that the area enjoyed meals that were
+Bay Street.
+I am quite certain that the area enjoyed meals that were indeed

-indeed heavenly.
-She was working to pay for her fare back to Italy when
+heavenly.
+She was working to pay for her fare back to Italy when she met

 SAINT ROCCO'S - SIMBARIO, ITALY